-- 280 land and the low geopotential height anomalies over Scandinavia (Fig. 4a).
-With the subsequent progression of weather regimes typically towards the cyclonic AT regime or EuBL mild conditions are established throughout central Europe from a lag of 20 days onwards.
-This is in stark contrast to the negative NAO phase and the associated cold conditions that are commonly expected as the canonical response to SSWs over Europe (Butler et al., 2017; Kolstad et al., 2010; Domeisen et al., 2020a). - For SSWs that are dominated by EuBL around their onset, cold anomalies prevail over Northern Europe, albeit also extending over large parts of central Europe (Fig. 4b).
-They peak at -4 K to -6 K around lags beyond 20 days, which corresponds well with the occurrence of the GL regime.
-Note that negative T2m' in the composite for all SSWs are much weaker (cf. Fig. 4d).
-The associated retrogression of initial positive Z500' over the eastern North Atlantic to Greenland along with a strengthening of negative Z500' over the southeastern North Atlantic around lag 15-25 days is striking.
-Furthermore, GL is associated with warm anomalies over Greenland and eastern Canada. - 290 Finally, as expected by the varied regime succession for the SSWs with cyclonic regimes at their onset, composite T2m' and Z500' are weaker for these events (Fig. 4c).
-Thus, the canonical response of surface temperature (i.e., the composite for all SSWs, Figure 4d) is the result of averaging over in important regions opposing temperature anomalies for SSWs with GL, EuBL, or a cyclonic regime around the onset.
+This is in stark contrast to the negative NAO phase and the associated cold conditions that are commonly expected as the canonical response to SSWs over Europe (Butler et al., 2017; Kolstad et al., 2010; Domeisen et al., 2020a).

+For SSWs that are dominated by EuBL around their onset, cold anomalies prevail over northern Europe, albeit also extending over large parts of central Europe (Fig. 4b).
+They peak at -4 to -6 K around lags beyond 20 d, which corresponds well with the occurrence of the GL regime.
+Note that negative T2m' values in the composite for all SSWs are much weaker (see Fig. 4d).
+The associated retrogression of initial positive Z500' over the eastern North Atlantic to Greenland along with a strengthening of negative Z500' over the southeastern North Atlantic around lag 15-25 d is striking.
+Furthermore, GL is associated with warm anomalies over Greenland and eastern Canada.

+Finally, as expected by the varied regime succession for the SSWs with cyclonic regimes at their onset, composite T2m and Z500 anomalies are weaker for these events (Fig. 4c).
+Thus, the canonical response of surface temperature (i.e., the composite for all SSWs, Fig. 4d) is the result of averaging over - in important regions opposing - temperature anomalies for SSWs with GL, EuBL, or a cyclonic regime around the onset.